LACMIP/emu/docs/_documentation/sites.md

 EMu will link out to Google Maps for any Site record that has been georeferenced.
 To use this feature, navigate to *Tools > Resources > Search Google Maps*.
 You may need to set Chrome as your default browser on the VPN.
 To do this, open Chrome and follow the instructions to make it your default.

-{% include figure image_path="/assets/images/sites_googlemaps.png" alt="sites module in EMu" caption="How to display georeferenced localities in Google maps." %}
+{% include figure image_path="/assets/images/sites_googlemaps.png" alt="sites module in EMu" caption="How to view a locality with coordinates in Google maps." %}

 ## Notes tab